jlozion026/jlozion026/README.md

 <h1 align="center"> Hi 👋, I'm Joshua Zion Olaño </h1>

-My love for web development is starts when we created our research project, "Web-base Road Incident Data Management System".
+My passion for web development starts when we created our research project, "Web-base Road Incident Data Management System".
 I'm currently on the look out for a role in Fullstack Development, ideally writing  TypeScript and Python.

 ___
 - 🔎 Looking for Fullstack Development Role